Photograph (Nickelback song)

 "Photograph" is a song by Canadian rock band Nickelback.
 It was released on August 8, 2005, as the first single from their fifth studio album, All the Right Reasons.
-The song reached the top ten in Australia, Austria, Belgium, the Netherlands, New Zealand, and the United States.
+The song reached the top ten in Australia, Austria, the Netherlands, New Zealand, and the United States.

 Background

-The song is mostly autobiographical.
+"Photograph", a post-grunge, alternative rock, soft rock and country song, is mostly autobiographical.
 Singer Chad Kroeger said, "It's just nostalgia, growing up in a small town, and you can't go back to your childhood.
 Saying goodbye to friends that you've drifted away from, where you grew up, where you went to school, who you hung out with and the dumb stuff you used to do as a kid, the first love — all of those things.
 Everyone has one or two of those memories that they are fond of, so this song is really just the bridge for all that."

 Kroeger said the photograph he holds up in the music video of himself and his friend Joey Moi with a champagne chiller on Joey's head is the same one he referred to in the lyrics.
 He also admitted he had broken into his high school to steal money from the office safe eleven times, but "half a dozen" flowed better for the lyrics.

 Chart performance

 The single became the band's third top ten hit in the United States, peaking at number two on the Billboard Hot 100 chart.
-"Photograph" has sold over 1.4 million digital downloads in the U.S., according to Nielsen SoundScan, though it is certified double platinum by the Recording Industry Association of America.
-"Photograph", was the first of three top ten hits from All the Right Reasons in New Zealand, peaking at number four.

 The song also topped the Billboard Mainstream Rock Tracks and Pop 100 charts.
-The single was also a huge success on the Canadian charts, peaking at number-one and staying there for seven weeks.
+"Photograph" has sold over 1.4 million digital downloads in the US according to Nielsen SoundScan and is certified double platinum by the Recording Industry Association of America (RIAA).
+"Photograph" was the first of three top-10 hits from All the Right Reasons in New Zealand, peaking at number four.

 In 2008, the single was once again showing on future single release lists in the UK.
-The single was re-released on June 23, 2008 to capitalise on the success of "Rockstar".
+The single was re-released on June 23, 2008, to capitalise on the success of "Rockstar".
 "Photograph" was added to the C-list at BBC Radio 1 on May 21, 2008, climbing to the B-list the following week, and then to the A-List.
 It was also added to the BBC Radio 2 C-list.
 "Photograph" originally peaked at number 29 upon its first release, three years earlier.
 The song re-entered the UK Singles Chart at number 52 on June 10, 2008, climbed to number 29 a week later and reached a peak of number 18, two weeks after the physical release, out peaking the original release of the song.